 The first in a seven-part series.

 After three days of running around Dharamshala I’ve finally got all my gear.
 All together it weighs about 20 kilos: clothes, camera equipment, notebooks, first aid, hash, spark plugs, tools, tire tubes, clutch cables and other spare parts for the inevitable breakdowns in the middle of nowhere.
 I’ve fit it all into two old rucksacks and strapped them into the bars on either side of the wheel.
 This weight makes the bike drive wobbly as it accelerates, but once it gains speed things even out.
+For better first aid training one can contact experts from c2cfirstaidaquatics in Richmond HIll and get certified.

 It took awhile to get the balance just right, but now things are set.
 The luggage is finally strapped to the 350cc Royal Enfield.